engl3844/engl3844s18/_projects/p3-video.md

 ## Description

-During the first phase of the course, we collected and examined a small window into our everyday lives with some digital media or technology.
-We designed a data visualization that helped us understand and convey something interesting that happened during this period of time.
-Now, we enter the second phase of the course, wherein we research and develop content about a broader social issue connected to our everyday digital practices.
-As Gallagher noted, writers now write with and for algorithms, but we should understand and learn how people write algorithms to collect and use data about our digital practices.
+As we learned from Gallagher, writers now write with and for algorithms.
+Now, in the second phase of the course, we will approach the other side of Gallagher's call: To understand and learn how people write algorithms to collect and use data about our digital practices.
+Accordingly, each of you will research and compose a video that explains a broader social matter about how corporations and companies commodify user practices with digital media.

-Accordingly, your video explores and explains issues linked to your digital media/technological practice and how corporations and companies commodify such practices.
-You can choose and combine issues such as the following (and see the <a href="/resources/" target="_blank">Resources</a> page for some initial sources):
+To help you consider what to explain, consider some of the following topics, and be sure to see the <a href="/resources/" target="_blank">Resources</a> page for some initial sources:

   - <b>Algorithmic Audiences</b>: Pick up where we left off by digging deeper into how a people write and write with algorithms to serve-up and circulate content.
 What are the broader implications?
   - <b>Data Brokering</b>: How are you and your activities commodified and sold to 3rd parties?